blaisedufrain1/bash-profile/readme.md

 # This is a shared set of functions.
 To use these functions:

 ##  Clone the repository anywhere you would like.
-##  Add the following to you .bashrc or .bash_profile (Make sure to include the public folder only)
+##  Add the following to you .bashrc or .bash_profile (Make sure to include the public folder only) before any alias or function declarations that you have.

 ```